 Each program lasts for an eight-week period and can help improve your 5k times if you do them properly.

 These will get you ready to run at your personal best and increase your chances by helping you build up your slow-twitch muscles which in turn build your endurance.

-This will get any of you beginning runners ready to run the 5k and ensure that you make it all the way to the finish line.
+This will get anybody able to run ready for a 5k and ensure that you make it all the way to the finish line.
 Also take cardio supplements if you feel like it’s a struggle.